1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

         People use to think WD-40 is the perfect solution for pretty much everything, but they aren't aware of the fact that -due to the chemical recipe it's made of- it's absolutely not sufficient for getting parts lubed mid- to longterm.
 Fact is, that the chemicals inside of it will even wash off any grease or oil, it can harm POM and rubber and so on.
         As an example: So let's say you want to lubricate your bike chain and use WD-40 to do so, you'll basically *wash away* the existent lubrification  which is inside the chain - therefore the chain will be worn out pretty quick.
 You'll also harm the sealings.
 If you don't believe me, make a little test by yourself: take an air baloon, pump it up, spray WD-40 onto it and wait..

-??? example "Changing the Coupler"
+??? example "Changing The Coupler"

     It might be a good idea to change the coupler as the one which comes with the printer doesn't compensate any misalignement of the motor shaft and the lead screw.
 So if they aren't in a perfect vertical alignment, it will result in shear forces, increased wear of the anti-backlash nut and even may cause jamming.
 The following picture shows the stock coupler that is mounted. <br> ![Coupler](../assets/images/axes_stock-coupler_web.jpg) <br> Here is a picture of a flex coupler I replaced the stock coupler with. <br> ![Flex coupler](../assets/images/axes_flexcoupler_web.jpg) <br> When mounting it, I put a ball of a ball bearing between the motorshaft and the lead screw, so that the flexcoupler won't be pushed together by the weight of the z-axis.
 I also added ball bearings underneath the flexcoupler to keep the main load off of the motorshaft and transfer it to the motorhousing.
 Additionally, I also added a nylon washer of the correct thickness underneath the motor itself as it was hanging in the air, only held by the two screws of the motormount at the z-axis aluminum profile.
     If you want to change the coupler, you'll need to get a coupler which suits 5mm on one side and 8mm on the other side as the motor shaft is 5mm and the rod is 8mm in diameter.
 Make sure you *don't* get a coupler which uses a grub screw that holds onto the shaft and rod itself, you need to get a coupler which uses some kind of a clamp mechanism as the stock one.
 The reason is simple: the motor shaft is round, it doesn't have a flat area where a grub screw needs to be screwn onto.
 Same goes for the lead screw itself.

-??? example "Changing the Anti-Backlash Nut"
+??? example "Changing The Anti-Backlash Nut"

     If the anti-backlash nut that came with the printer is worn out like shown in the picture below, you should look out for a new one. <br> ![Worn out nut](../assets/images/axes_worn-nut_web.jpg) <br> The nut shown at the picture above is still useable though as it still sits tight on the rod.
 However, sooner or later the debris will come off again and stick on the rod which may causes jams or stuttering of the z-axis movement.
     If you find a spring tensioned anti-backlash nut made of brass, you can also use that.
 However, until now I didn't find one which fits the distance of the holes though.